 It was all a bit of an anticlimax.

 Really, the most remarkable thing about the child was the striped tail that protruded from the base of his spine.
 Myriad found herself tracking its path as it twitched and swished through the air behind its owner.

 She had been surprised by Billy’s song, too.
 She’d worried all throughout their trip down south that the boy would not be musically unlike the Physician: alien and inimical.
 As it turned out, though, his song was no more strange than that of any other posthuman.
 Unsurprisingly, given the diversity of powers Lawrence had spoken of, Billy’s song was something of a medley, making heavy use of what Myriad thought sounded like an electric guitar being played in a realm where the distinction between colour and sound was looser.
 If his song were to somehow be played in the physical world, the best venue for it would be a vast plain of powdered glass.

 “…Fun,” she answered, a little late.
 “It’s not at all what I thought boarding school would be like.
 I think you’ll like it there.”

-“That’s good,” Billy replied, flopping back onto his bed, grey, wintry sunlight pouring on his back from the window above.
+“That’s good,” Billy replied, flopping back onto his bed, grey, wintry sunlight pouring onto his belly from the window above.
 “How many other kids live there?”